Jesus Unique In The Quran As Well As The Bible

 - The Sinlessness of Jesus

 Top of page Jesus as Unique in the Quran as Well as the Bible

 As a Muslim, you know Allah, but do you know Isa, Jesus Christ, whom God sent?
 The Quran urges you to read about Isa in the Quran and in the Bible (Sura 5:46; 10:94-95).
 The purpose of this article is to demonstrate to our Muslim friends just how close the teachings about Jesus actually are in both the Quran and the Bible.
 The Quran teaches that Jesus is unlike any other prophet.
 It may be surprising to Muslims, but we believe that we can further show that the Quran actually confirms who Christians say that Jesus is!
 We hope you will review this information and give us feedback.
 Here is our email: firstname.lastname@example.org.

-Before we begin with this study from the Quran, if you are willing to be challenged, check out this short video: Abdul's Testimony.
+Before we begin with this study of the Quran, if you are willing to be challenged, check out this short video: Abdul's Testimony.

 Top of page The Virgin-Birth of Jesus